 Sativa and Indica Plants: It’s All About the Looks

 Believe it or not, those who have seen a lot of marijuana in their lives can identify different cannabis strains just by the way they look.
 With hybrids, this can sometimes be complex, but with pure indica and sativa strains, there truly are some pretty distinct differences in appearance.
 Let’s take a look at a few of the most obvious ones.

 Sativa Marijuana Plant Appearance

-Lastly, a Sativa’s leaves are much thinner than that of an Indica strain.
-You’ll notice scrawny, almost pencil like leaves that collect together at a point on the bottom, giving the leaves its classic ‘marijuana leaf’ look.
+Lastly, a sativa’s leaves are much thinner than that of an indica strain.
+You’ll notice scrawny, almost pencil-like leaves that collect together at a point on the bottom, giving the leaves its classic ‘marijuana leaf’ look.
 In other words, you know the iconic image of a pot leaf that you see all over the world on t-shirts and smoking paraphernalia?
-That’s what an indica leaf looks like.
+That’s what an sativa leaf looks like.

 Indica Marijuana Plant Appearance

 The indica cannabis strain might be described as a “hidden hero” of sorts.
 Much smaller than its sativa relative, indica weed typically grows about half the height of sativa – usually no more than 6 feet tall.
 Even though its size pales in comparison to the Equatorial King (i.e. sativa), indica cannabis is no doubt a fan favorite among pot-growing professionals as its dense, hardy nature usually make for few health problems and excellent yields.

 You might think of sativa leaves like basketball players – tall and skinny – while indicas are more like football running backs – short, burly, and stocky.